 The department has two endowed awards recognizing excellence in graduate work in the Engineering Education department.
 The awards are named for ENGE Professor and College of Engineering Associate Dean for Equity and Engagement, Dr. Bevlee Artis Watford.
-These awards are determined in December of each year and presented at a department gathering in the spring.
+These awards are determined in December of each year and presented at a department gathering the following spring.
+Both of these awards come with a monetary gift.